exposit/katamoiran/_posts/2016-12-23-6-against-the-dark.md

 Some tips:

 * There are lots of charts.
 Roll on them as much or as little as you want.
-Choosing is always fine.
+Choosing is always fine, especially as you near the end of the game.
 * All you need is a d6.
 The charts with multiple lines are d66; roll 2d6, use the first as the line number (or 1-2 for line one, 3-4 for line two, 5-6 for line three, or even/odd if there are only two lines) and the second as the element on that line.
 * If a result doesn't make sense, choose one you like better.
 * Fiat the scene event.
 It happens.
 Things are worse now.
 Make the challenge about dealing with the fallout.